Lacunary Polynomial Compositions: Perfect powers in base and polynomial powers

 Since our sequence converges $v$-adically to $(0,\dots,0)$, the vectors $\vect{a}_i=(a_{i1},\dots,a_{is}) \in \mathbb{N}^s$ are non-zero, hence there is a vector $\vect{b}=(b_1,\dots,b_s), b_i \in \mathbb{Z}^+$ such that the scalar products $l_i:=\vect{b}\vect{a}_i$ are all positive and $l_i=l_j$ if and only if $\vect{a}_i=\vect{a}_j$.
 Thus, replacing $T_j$ with $T^{b_j}$, for $j=1,\dots,s$, $F(X_1,\dots,X_{k-1})$ becomes a non-constant polynomial $P(T) \in \mathbb{C}[T]$ such that the following identity holds (dividing by $c_0$ if needed):

 At this stage, notice that, following these substitutions, our coefficients $\xi_i$ are such that $\xi_i \in \mathcal{C}_x=\{\frac{px^q}{r} \ | \ p,r \in \{ 1,\dots,x-1\}, q \in \mathbb{Z}^- \}$, and that $l_1 \le l_2 \le l_3 \le l_4$ are positive integers, associated to the $n_i$ (not necessarily in the same order), such that $l_i=l_j$ implies $\xi_i \neq \xi_j$.
 Therefore, we can use classification results for lacunary polynomial powers with complex coefficients to solve equation (\ref{mainpol}), and then check for every solution whether the coefficients $\xi_i$ belong to $\mathcal{C}_x$; after that, we can then pull back some useful information that will allow us to solve the original equation (\ref{maincase}).
-However, before this, we will briefly outline, for the sake of simplicity (since the proof is completely analogous), how such a relation can be built in the other setting, that is, in a way, symmetric to the one we have considered in this case, where the extremal gap involves the rightmost digits rather than the leftmost ones.
-This exposition is necessary since we will write explicitly these relations in the following. \\ \underline{\textbf{Second case}}: Let $C_1 \in ]0,1[$ be a constant, and assume that there is a linear gap between the two rightmost non-zero digits, that is, $m_1 \ge C_1m_{k-1}$ (namely, the first leftmost non-zero digit after the units one grows linearly with the length of our perfect power).
+A similar relation can also be obtained if the extremal gap involves the rightmost digits rather than the leftmost ones. \\ \underline{\textbf{Second case}}: Let $C_1 \in ]0,1[$ be a constant, and assume that there is a linear gap between the two rightmost non-zero digits, that is, $m_1 \ge C_1m_{k-1}$ (namely, the second leftmost non-zero digit grows linearly with the length of our perfect power).

 Let $x_i=x^{m_i}$; then Then, in a similar fashion as in the first case, we can reduce, with some analogous parametrization, this equation to the same polynomial identity (\ref{mainpol}), with $\xi_i \in \mathcal{C}_x.$